bzhanglab/DeepRescore2/README.md

 As a reference, we prepared three parameters for the three test datasets of four search engines used in our manuscript, including label free dataset (PRIDE ID: PXD000138 and PXD023665) and UCEC TMT dataset, respectively.
 Please check the 'Parameters' folder.

 ## Generate feature matrix as input
+For each search please prepare a feature matrix as input.
+Here is the format for the four search engines we used.

 ## Output